 The Destination Layer-2 ID is set to the Source Layer-2 ID of the received Ranging/SL Positioning Solicitation message.

 The User Info ID of Discoveree UE is the Discoveree UE's Application Layer ID.

+Located UE sharing information indicates whether or not the Discoveree UE is a Located UE that is willing to share its location with the Discoverer UE.
+This IE is included if the Discoveree UE is a Located UE.

 Discoveree UE sends the Response message only if it is authorized to be the corresponding UE role in the solicitation message.